Our story so far

 Bex- 'spell check'

-Bex is Tim's partner and mum to Annie and Oskar.
+Bex is Tim's partner and mum to Annie, Oskar and Tilly.
 She lives for grammar and spell checking; the dictionary is her rule book!

-'I add a more “academic” flair to Annie and Oskar's knowledge.
+'I add a more “academic” flair to Annie, Oskar and Tilly’s knowledge.
 For example, Tim will teach them about trees and wood, but I’ll teach them about homophones; “wood” and “would” '.
 Exciting.

 Keep up to date